DisnakeDev/disnake/docs/api/guilds.rst

 .. class:: OnboardingMode

-    Represents the mode of onboarding.
+    Represents the criteria used to satisfy onboarding constraints that are required for enabling it.

     .. versionadded:: 2.9